Complaints about community services

 We handle complaints about most community services in NSW, including:

-- non-government services that are funded, licensed, or authorised by the Minister for Family and Community Services, the Minister for Ageing, or the Minister for Disability Services.
+- non-government services that are funded, licensed, or authorised by the Attorney General, and the Minister for the Prevention of Domestic Violence.

-Services include (but are not limited to) child protection, out-of-home care, family support, early intervention, FACS disability accommodation, assisted boarding houses, and specialist homelessness services.
+Services include (but are not limited to) child protection, out-of-home care, family support, early intervention, Department of Communities and Justice disability accommodation, assisted boarding houses, and specialist homelessness services.

 What issues can you complain about?